nelsenW/Parley/README.md

 ### Direct Messages:

  - Users can create new conversations with friends and chat with them
- - DMs oppertae in the same sense Messages doe
+ - DMs oppertae in the same sense Messages do

 ### Friends:

--
+- Users can add new friends
--
+- Users can send DM's to their friends

 ---

 ## Code Snippets

-1.
+1. The starting handleSubmit function for the lifecycle of a message.
+After writing your message in the form formData is created so that the backend can have access to attached photos and text simultaneously.
+After this a fetch request is dispatched using the function createMessage.

 ```javascript
 // frontend/src/components/Messages/messageForm.jsx line 15
  const handleSubmit = (e) => {